-There’s no denying that if you live in Sydney, you’re more than likely operating at 200 per cent, seven days a week.
+There’s no denying that if you live in Sydney, you’re more than likely operating at 200 percent, seven days a week.

 These are the best places to get a massage in Sydney.

 Those searching for one of Sydney's best massages can quit navigating the A to Z of massages because in our opinion the alphabet stops at the letter Q, SpaQ to be precise.
 The Spa partners with hotel QT for the perfect combination of quiet and quirky.
-It offers tailored treatments, including thermal, relaxation and the tailored “Mastery Massage” (with elixirs to suit your needs on the day).
+It offers tailored treatments, including thermal, relaxation, and the tailored “Mastery Massage” (with elixirs to suit your needs on the day).

-If you’re after an experience that will reset your mind, body and soul in a much more meaningful, spiritual sense—Venustus is here to answer your prayers.
+At Venustus, you'll be in for a total mind, body, and soul reset in a much more meaningful, spiritual sense.
 Even if you just want a really, really great massage, this Paddington icon should be your go-to.
 Owner and shamanic healer Jeannie Bourke weaves together a wealth of knowledge, from reiki through to crystal healing and all genres of massage, because she believes no one practice is the answer to all that ails you.
-Want to step things up a notch or two?
-Go for the Venustus Personalised Six Handed massage, conducted by three masseuses at once.
+Honestly, once you go—you will never look back.

 Be aware that The Hilton is home to quite possibly what actual heaven might feel like.
-Alysium Spa is located within the beautiful George Street hotel, draws inspiration from Greek mythology and is named after the place where Gods go to rest.
-With treatments like Swedish massage (Improves circulation, relieves tension, increases mobility and reduces stress); hot stone massage (Using Malachite, zinc and black granite to harmonise and balance your entire energy flow) and one specifically for jetlag (fusing juniper berry, pink grapefruit, rosemary and eucalyptus to bring the body, mind and soul of weary travellers back into focus) you’ll definitely walk out feeling like a divine deity.
+Alysium Spa is located within the beautiful George Street hotel, draws inspiration from Greek mythology, and is named after the place where Gods go to rest.
+With treatments like Swedish massage (Improves circulation, relieves tension, increases mobility, and reduces stress); hot stone massage (Using Malachite, zinc, and black granite to harmonise and balance your entire energy flow), and one specifically for jetlag (fusing juniper berry, pink grapefruit, rosemary and eucalyptus to bring the body, mind, and soul of weary travellers back into focus) you’ll definitely walk out feeling like a divine deity.

 Endota Day Spa

 The massage line-up at Endota Day Spa is like finding out the world’s biggest artists are headlining your favourite festival.
 Yep, it’s one big, fat win.
-On the hefty menu you can choose from treatments like organic relax, deep recovery, remedial, soothing stone, relax express (for anyone short on time) and the option to completely personalise your treatment based off any areas of stress you have and any tension that’s affecting you.
+On the hefty menu you can choose from treatments like organic relax, deep recovery, remedial, soothing stone, relax express (for anyone short on time), and the option to completely personalise your treatment based on any areas of stress you have and any tension that’s affecting you.